RSEAA/RSEAA.github.io/index.md

 Some of the other motivations for attending might include:
 - To talk about difficulties in career progression and lack of recognition with others who work on research software
+- To share the interesting work you have done in research software
 - To learn from others how to make their research software more visible
 - To learn about how others create applications for researchers
 - To learn about how others streamline and scale their research workflows